trebard/uninode-core-java/README.md

 The Uninode classes are structured in a similar manner as Java classes, using domains and packages as a structure hierarchy.

-As a general protocol for organizing and storing information of any type,